 Having access to X-ray equipment is an important aspect of patient care, but it's also a costly purchase.
 There are many options available, including purchasing an X-ray machine or referring patients.

-by Mike Whitmer in Equipment & Services on Friday, January 15, 2016
+Posted in Patient Experience on Friday, January 15, 2016

 Many chiropractic colleges, hospitals and privately owned outpatient facilities have diagnostic labs that provide radiographic services for chiropractors.

 It is important to weigh your decision by evaluating the costs and benefits of each option.

 Purchasing X-ray Equipment

 X-ray equipment can provide convenience to your patients and allow you to provide a valuable service.
 But you must weigh the benefits against the cost, which includes not only the initial investment, but maintenance costs, additional lease expense for larger space, and time involved in taking films and maintaining the equipment.